Historicity of the Gospels: Archaeology and geography

 Archaeological tools are very limited with respect to questions of existence of any specific individuals from the ancient past.
-According to Eric Cline, there is no direct archaeological evidence of the existence of a historical Jesus, any of the apostles, or the majority of people in antiquity.
-Bart Ehrman states that having no archeological evidence is not an argument for the non-existence of Jesus because we have no archaeological evidence from anyone else from Jesus's day either.
+According to Eric Cline, there is no direct archaeological evidence for the majority of people in antiquity, including people like Jesus or apostles.
+Bart Ehrman states that having no archeological evidence is not an argument for the non-existence of Jesus or anyone else because we have no archaeological evidence from anyone else from Jesus's day either.
+Even still, either archaeological record or extra-biblical attestations do exist for numerous people found in the New Testament, including Jesus.
 Craig Evans notes that archaeologists have some indirect information on how Jesus' life might have been from archaeological finds from Nazareth, the High Priest Caiaphas' ossuary, numerous synagogue buildings, and Jehohanan, a crucified victim who had a Jewish burial after execution.
 Archeological findings from Nazareth refute claims by mythicists that Nazareth did not exist in the 1st century and also give credibility to brief passages in the Gospels on Jesus' time in Nazareth, his father's trade, and connection to places in Judea.
-Archaeologists have uncovered a site in Capernaum which is traditionally believed, with "no definitive proof" and based only upon circumstantial evidence, to have been the House of Peter, and which may thus possibly have housed Jesus.
+Archaeologists have uncovered a site in Capernaum which is traditionally believed, based on tentative circumstantial evidence, to have been the House of Peter, and which may thus possibly have housed Jesus.
 Some of the places mentioned in the gospels have been verified by archaeological evidence, such as the Pool of Bethesda, the Pool of Siloam, and the Temple Mount platform extension by King Herod.
 A mosaic from a third-century church in Megiddo mentions Jesus.
+The gospel of John has seen increasing archeological corroboration of some its mundane details and some of the most important discoveries in the last few decades have been related to this gospel.
 A geological study based on sediments near the Dead Sea indicate that an earthquake occurred around 31 AD ± 5 years, which plausibly coincides with the earthquake reported by Matthew 27 near the time of the crucifixion of Christ.
-A statistical study of name frequency in the Gospels and Acts corresponded well with a population name distribution database from 330 BC - 200 AD and the works of Josephus, but did not fit well with ancient fictional works.
+A statistical study of name frequency in the Gospels and Acts corresponded well with a population name distribution database from 330 BC - 200 AD and the works of Josephus, and did not fit well with ancient fictional works; supporting historicity broadly.